-86. This basis of calculation includes operating lease payments otherwise capitalised in accordance with the Transpower IM (ie, the IRIS opex allowance is essentially calculated on an expenditure basis rather than a commissioned assets basis).29 However, Transpower has confirmed to us that its 'forecast opex' for TPM development for the 2020-21 disclosure year of \$[5.0] million does not include any amounts that would be treated for financial reporting purposes as capitalised operating leases and this means the 'forecast opex' is all proposed to be included in the updated opex allowance for the IRIS.
+86. This basis of calculation includes operating lease payments otherwise capitalised in accordance with the Transpower IMs (ie, the IRIS opex allowance is essentially calculated on an expenditure basis rather than a commissioned assets basis).
+32 However, Transpower has confirmed to us that its 'forecast opex' for TPM development for the 2020-21 disclosure year of \$5.0 million does not include any amounts that would be treated for financial reporting purposes as capitalised operating leases and this means the 'forecast opex' is all included in the updated opex allowance for the IRIS.